cyverse/atmosphere-ansible/docs/manually-deploying-atmosphere-ansible.md

 	SUBSPACE_COW_SELECTION = ; default (NOTE: Only if NO_COWS == 0)
 	```

+1. Run the `configure` script in the root of the repository.
+This will create ansible/ansible.cfg using the variables from the .ini file.

 1. Create logs directory in `<path-to-repo-clone>/ansible`

 1. Use existing `hosts` and `group_vars`, if available locally, or create them